mboljar/mb-ee-addon-fb-api/readme.md

 ##### Code
 This add-on is built on Ron Hickson's Facebook Link add-on and the base code was completely written by him.
-I merely adapted the code to play nice with EE6 and make it more user-friendly by adding some parameters and settings.
+I merely adapted the code to play nice with EE3-EE6 and make it more user-friendly by adding parameters and settings.

 Without Ron Hickson this add-on would probably never have come to life.